neubot/neubot/doc/neubot.1.rst

 Neubot implements four active network tests: ``bittorrent``, ``raw``, ``speedtest`` and ``dashtest``.
-For each test, there is a Neubot subcommand that allows to run the test immediately.
+For each test, there is a Neubot subcommand that allows one to run the test immediately.
 Moreover, Neubot schedules one of the four tests at random every 23 - 27 minutes.

 The ``bittorrent`` test emulates BitTorrent peer-wire protocol and